* 2nd-qtr EPS $0.93 ex items tops Wall Street view of $0.74/shr

 Starbucks shares rose nearly 1 percent after hours.

-Green Mountain's net income was $132.4 million, or 87 cents per share, in its fiscal second quarter ended on March 30, up from $93.0 million, or 58 cents per share, a year earlier.
+Net income was $132.4 million, or 87 cents per share, in Green Mountain's fiscal second quarter ended on March 30, up from $93.0 million, or 58 cents per share, a year earlier.

 Excluding certain costs, earnings were 93 cents per share.
 On that basis, analysts, on average, had been expecting 74 cents per share, according to Thomson Reuters I/B/E/S.